 First and foremost, define the primary and secondary goals that you want to achieve from your social media marketing efforts.
 What’s your goal?
 Is it gaining more engagement?
 Is it growing followers?
 Or getting leads?

 Divide all these into primary and secondary goals.
-Once you start getting traffic on your accounts and your followers grow, your goals will shift from awareness to conversion.
-Of the people who follow you, some will be connected because they like your work.
+Once you get traffic on your accounts and your followers grow, your goals will shift from awareness to conversion.
+Some of the people who follow you will be connected because they like your work.
 And out of those people, some could be your prospective clients.

 Whatever your goals are, you need to post your best work and make your followers fan of you as a photographer on social media or as a social media in sports.